 * Click here for rating key

-Le Saint-Amour Restaurant Review: Since it first opened in 1978, Le Saint-Amour has been a reference in Quebec City’s gastronomical circles.
-Co-founder and chef Jean-Luc Boulay gives this place a solid reputation for fine French cuisine with an accent on regional produce, a reputation that Benoit Larochelle, now executive chef, maintains.
-Located in a beautiful historical building in Old Quebec, Le Saint-Amour is classy and elegant, as shown by its main dining room, a colorful and ornate “winter garden” with a flurry of large mirrors and a high ceiling, where the waiters and patrons have plenty of room.
-Foie gras is a house specialty.
+Le Saint-Amour Restaurant Review: Since opening in 1978, Le Saint-Amour has been a reference in Quebec City’s gastronomical circles.
+Co-founder and chef Jean-Luc Boulay gives this place a solid reputation for fine French cuisine with an accent on regional produce, a standing maintained by executive chef Benoit Larochelle.
+Located in an historic building in Old Quebec, Le Saint-Amour is classy and elegant, as shown by its main dining room --- a colorful and ornate “winter garden” with a flurry of large mirrors and a high ceiling, where waiters and patrons have plenty of room.
 Two menus are offered, in addition to à la carte options.
-The ‘inspiration’ menu features scallops tartare, Quebec veal, filet mignon or halibut fish steak in a Parma ham dressing.
-The more elaborate ‘great discovery’ menu features calf sweetbread or local partridge from the nearby Orlean island.
-Dishes in general tend to be elaborate and show a command of the latest trends and techniques.
-Game dishes, whether deer, caribou or duck, are especially well-done and satisfying.
+The “inspiration” menu features deer carpaccio, wild striped bass, veal with wild mushrooms and, to close, Quebec cheeses and a mignardise.
+The more elaborate “great discovery” menu features foie gras, goose, pork flank and scallops.
+Game dishes, whether venison, caribou or duck, are especially well-done.
 Even a soup becomes a full-fledged dish, with a vegetable cream heightened by a touch of rabbit confit and a morel sabayon.
-Desserts round out the meal with equal gusto, although they can be less surprising or elaborate than the main dishes.
-Head sommelier Simon Jobin brings great balance and breadth to a sizeable wine list that comprises as many Bordeaux, Burgundy, Alsace and Rhône Crus as new-world stars and artisan wines, which he matches remarkably well with Boulay’s cuisine.
+Desserts round out the meal with equal gusto, although they can be less surprising or elaborate than the main courses.
+Head sommelier Simon Jobin brings significant balance and breadth to a sizeable wine list that comprises as many Bordeaux, Burgundy, Alsace and Rhône Crus as new-world stars and artisan wines, which he matches well with Boulay’s cuisine.